-- Maintain confidences. - Identify and disclose conflicts of interest. - Never use information obtained as a board member for personal gain.
+- · Maintain confidences - · Identify and disclose conflicts of interest - · Never use information obtained as a board member for personal gain

-The duty of care requires that you exercise diligence in the oversight of corporate officers, and that you seek and review all necessary information in order to make informed decisions.
-As a part of that duty you must make reasonable inquiries and exercise independent judgment using the skill, caution, and diligence that a prudent person would use in handling corporate affairs.
+The duty of care requires that you exercise diligence in the oversight of corporate officers, seeking and reviewing all necessary information in order to make informed decisions.
+As a part of that duty you must make reasonable inquiries and exercise independent judgment using the skill, caution and diligence that a prudent person would use in handling corporate affairs.